Connect with us

 Indices can be a suitable investment option for beginners, including businesses keen to invest.
 Investing in indices offers several advantages that make them attractive to a wide range of investors.

-However for many novice investors, dipping their toes into the world of stock market investing is scary.
+However, for many novice investors, dipping their toes into the world of stock market investing is scary.
 With so much jargon thrown around and many different asset classes from which to choose, where does one begin?
-Fortunately, indices provide an accessible entry point for new retail investors that allows them to diversify their holdings without sacrificing too much in terms of their returns.
+Fortunately, indices provide an accessible entry point for new retail investors, allowing them to diversify their holdings without sacrificing too much in returns.

 This article examines precisely why indices make great investment choices for those starting their journey as financial investors.